 You again will pick to save 1% of your paycheck, either gross income or net income.

-But when you are paid next, you increase the amount you save by 1%.
+But when you get your next paycheck, you increase the amount you save by 1%.

 For example, let’s say you choose to save 1% of your gross paycheck, which is $1,000.

-You take $10 and put that into savings.
+You take $10 and put that into a bank account.

-The next time you are paid, you now save 2% of your income, or $20.
+When your next payday comes, you now save 2% of your income, or $20.

-If you are paid twice a month, you will be saving 26% of your income by year end.
+If you get paid twice a month, you will save 26% of your income by year-end.

-This game requires a little work to get started, but offers a nice payoff.
+This game requires a little work but offers a nice payoff.

-The goal is to have $1,000 saved after a specific amount of time.
+The goal is to have $1,000 saved after a specific time.

-You need to decide how long the game is played.
+You need to decide how long you play the game.